๐ŸงฉDiscrete Mathematics

 Isomorphic Graphs

-• A bijection between vertex sets that preserves adjacency—if uu and vv are adjacent in GG, their images must be adjacent in HH
+• A bijection (one-to-one, onto mapping) between vertex sets that preserves adjacency.
+If uu and vv are adjacent in GG, their images must be adjacent in HH, and vice versa.

-• Same structural properties—isomorphic graphs have identical vertex counts, edge counts, degree sequences, cycle structures, etc.
+• Isomorphic graphs share all structural properties: identical vertex counts, edge counts, degree sequences, cycle lengths, etc.

-• Proving isomorphism requires finding the mapping; disproving it only requires finding one differing invariant
+• Proving isomorphism requires explicitly finding the mapping.
+Disproving it only requires finding one differing graph invariant (a property preserved under isomorphism, like degree sequence or number of cycles of a given length).

-Compare: Isomorphism vs. Equality—equal graphs have the same vertex and edge sets; isomorphic graphs have the same structure but possibly different labels.
-Two drawings of the "same" graph are isomorphic.
-Recognizing isomorphism is computationally hard in general.
+Compare: Isomorphism vs. Equality: equal graphs have the same vertex and edge sets; isomorphic graphs have the same structure but possibly different labels.
+Recognizing isomorphism is computationally hard in general (no known polynomial-time algorithm for arbitrary graphs).

 Quick Reference Table